 Most of us can remember the thrill of success — having completed a difficult task with many obstacles to overcome.
-If the task was not defined well, so we’d know when it was truly done and done right; if we were not responsible for its completion so we could take credit; if completion of the task was not meaningful (a significant contribution to a larger goal or objective); and if its completion involved cheating or other immoral acts on our part; we are denied the joy, satisfaction and thrill of success.
+We are denied the joy, satisfaction and thrill of success: if the task’s completion was not defined well; not assigned responsiblity so we can take credit; if the task was not meaningful (a significant contribution to a larger goal or objective); and if its completion involved cheating or other immoral acts on our part.

 We enjoy competition in sports, school activities, and even within ourselves — as in developing a music gift, advanced studies, doing repetitive work better or faster, and so on.

 In the early 20th century, time and motion studies discovered that workers could accomplish more if their workload was stacked up high before them.
 The prevailing thought at the time was that new work should be introduced at a pace that matched the output, so as not to discourage the performer.
 But when the work was stacked up high before them, workers worked harder, exceeding and improving their previous output, just to see how much better they could be.